gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine's legs were aching by the time they crested the spur of rock called the Cripple's Shoulder to find Forecastle spread out below them.
-He had been disappointed the first time he saw Avaunt's capitol---it had seemed small compared to the cities he had looked down on from his grandfather's verandah.
+He had been disappointed the first time he saw Avaunt's capitol–it had seemed small compared to the cities he had looked down on from his grandfather's verandah.
 But then his father had led him down the last half-gallop of road, and the realness of it had taken his breath away.
 It wasn't a picture in a book, or a map, or a giant's toy on the ground a gallop below.
 It was a bustling, prosperous town.
 A few goats nipped at rooftop moss, ignoring the smoke that rose from the chimneys around them, while chickens cackled